-The Remuneration Committee has considered market practices for non-executive director compensation and on its recommendation, the Board has decided to adopt the following fee structure to compute the fee for each non-executive Director of the Bank:
+The Remuneration Committee has considered market practices for non-executive director compensation and on its recommendation, the Board has decided to adopt the following fee structure, which is unchanged from previous year's, to compute the fee for each non-executive Director of the Bank:

-- Annual board chairman fee of S\$45,000; - Annual retainer fee of S\$45,000; - Annual committee chairperson fee of \$\$40,000 for Audit Committee, Risk Committee and Executive Committee, and \$\$20,000 for Nominating and Remuneration Committees; - Annual committee member fee of \$\$20,000 for Audit Committee, Risk Committee and Executive Committee, and \$\$10,000 for Nominating and Remuneration Committees (committee chairpersons are not awarded these fees); and - Attendance fee of \$\$3,000 per Board or Board Committee meeting.
+- Annual board chairman fee of S\$45,000; - Annual retainer fee of \$\$45,000; - Annual committee chairperson fee of S\$40,000 for Audit Committee, Risk Management Committee and Executive Committee, and S\$20,000 for Nominating and Remuneration Committees; - Annual committee member fee of \$\$20,000 for Audit Committee, Risk Management Committee and Executive Committee, and \$\$10,000 for Nominating and Remuneration Committees (committee chairpersons are not awarded these fees); and - Attendance fee of \$\$3,000 per Board or Board Committee meeting.
 These attendance fees are paid to non-executive Directors to recognise their commitment and time spent in attending each meeting.

-The previous year, shareholders approved the grant of 4,800 remuneration shares to each non-executive Director who had served a full annual term with the Board.
+The previous year, shareholders approved the grant of 6,000 remuneration shares to each non-executive Director who had served a full annual term with the Board.
 The remuneration shares align the interest of non-executive Directors with the interest of shareholders.
-At the Remuneration Committee's recommendation, the Board has decided to continue with the grant of 4,800 new ordinary shares to each non-executive Director who has served a full annual term in 2008 with the Board.
-The resolution proposing these share grants will be presented to shareholders at the AGM/EGM on 17 April 2009.
+At the Remuneration Committee's recommendation, the Board has decided to continue with the grant of 6,000 new ordinary shares to each non-executive Director who has served a full annual term in 2010 with the Board.
+The resolution proposing these share grants will be presented to shareholders at the AGM/EGM on 15 April 2011.
 The CEO is not eligible to receive the Directors' fees and remuneration shares.